 In general, a Refresh command needs to be issued to the DDR3 SDRAM regularly every tREFI interval.
 To allow for improved efficiency in scheduling and switching between tasks, some flexibility in the absolute refresh interval is provided.
 A maximum of 8 Refresh commands can be postponed during operation of the DDR3 SDRAM, meaning that at no point in time more than a total of 8 Refresh commands are allowed to be postponed.
 In case that 8 Refresh commands are postponed in a row, the resulting maximum interval between the surrounding Refresh commands is limited to 9 x tREFI.
-A maximum of 8 additional Refresh commands can be issued in advance ("pulled in"), with each one reducing the number of regular Refresh commands required later by one.
+A maximum of 8 additional Refresh commands required later by one.
 Note that pulling in more than 8 Refresh commands in advance does not further reduce the number of regular Refresh commands required later, so that the resulting maximum interval between two surrounding Refresh command is limited to 9 x tREFI.
 Before entering Self-Refresh Mode, all postponed Refresh commands must be executed.

-Self-Refresh Operation
+• Self-Refresh Operation